chrishales/pieflag/README.md

 pieflag Version 2.0 will be released under a BSD 3-Clause Licence (open source, commercially useable); refer to the licence in this repository or (when released) the header of ```task_pieflag.py``` for details.

-pieflag logo created by Chris Hales and amazing graphic designer [Jasmin McDonald](http://www.theloop.com.au/JasminMcDonald/portfolio).
+pieflag logo created by Chris Hales and the amazing graphic designer [Jasmin McDonald](http://www.theloop.com.au/JasminMcDonald/portfolio).